ericgcc/commit_message_format/README.md

 ####Message body
 >7.
 Wrap the body at 72 characters
 >8.
-Use the body to explain the problems, limitations, and why is it necessary?.
+Use the body to explain the problems, limitations, and why it is necessary.
 Then to explain how was addressed the issue and the effects.

 A complete description, rules and tips can be seen in [here][1].